This article explains how you can set up and manage a company pension plan with Personio Payroll.

 The following article explains how you can set up and manage contributions to professional pension funds.

-Not all professional pension fund providers participate in the electronic reporting process and receive DEÜV notifications automatically.
+Not all professional pension fund providers participate in the electronic reporting procedure and automatically receive DEÜV contribution statements.
 In this case, employers and employees need to report any changes directly, similar to some health insurers.

 Product limitations